jakebenn/aws-key-rotation-scripts/README.md

 5. Re-test to confirm it still works.
 6. Create/update a tag called “EC2KeyName” that contains the name of the new SSH key

+The script accepts the following command line options:

       usage: rotate-ec2-key.sh [options...]
       options: